CactiNotch/LangConvert/Readme.md

 - '-er' to '-re' (center → centre)
 - Other common variations (aluminum → aluminium)

+### Does the extension account for variations between English amongst Commonwealth countries?

+The extension was designed with British/Australian English in mind, so it tends to follow the spelling conventions of these dialects.

+### What is Commonwealth English?

+Commonwealth English refers to the dialects of English that are spoken within former/current British territories and the U.K. e.g. Australian, Indian, Canadian, South African etc.

 ### Will it affect my typing or text input?

 No, LangConvert only converts text that's already on the page.
 It doesn't affect what you type in text fields, forms, or editors.